wiseman-timelord/GoldWeekly-Indicator/README.md

 # GoldWeekly-Indicator
-Its an  Indicator for Mt5, that enables hopefully more effective trading, written with, GPT4o and DeepSeek2.5.
+Status: Incomplete

 ### Description
-- Indicators to use in Metatrader 5, designed for trending market, to use as confirmation for trading strategy, to make likelyhoods more apparent.
+- A set of Indicators to use in Metatrader 5, designed for trending market, to use as confirmation for trading strategy, to make likelyhoods more apparent.
 Manual trading with the indicator provided relies upon the trader's ability to recognize patterns in the market, therein,but these patterns often have unexpected twists, but the likelyhood of, recouperating losses and avoiding bad trades, can be improved through the use of indicators, at least thats how the theory goes.

 ### Features
 The current detail of features is...